Whittier Elementary School

 The history of Temple Jeremiah & Waukegan schools: Hands-on Social Justice program making a real impact since 2004

-- Everyone at Temple Jeremiah has worked together -- from Brotherhood, Sisterhood, and the Sunday School to the congregation at large -- to make this program an amazing success.
+Everyone at Temple Jeremiah has worked together — from Brotherhood, Women of Jeremiah, and the Sunday School, to the congregation at large — to make this program an amazing success.
 Here is what we have accomplished so far:

 - The entire congregation participated in collecting over 300 backpacks and school supplies for students for the 2006-2007 school year.

 - The entire congregation donated 4,000 new and gently used books for five to six year olds to build a library at the Whittier Kindergarten Center in Waukegan.
 United Way built beautiful shelving for the books.

 - Sisterhood raised funds from the sale of its cookbook for the Waukegan Public Schools to purchase educational on-line publishing software so teachers can create their own class materials for five and six-year-olds at Whittier.

 - Temple Jeremiah Religious School children brought money to school and purchased over 400 level readers for Whittier Kindergarten Center to help build its reading program.